DiegoMartinezGlez/RaspberryWorkshop/picamera/README.md

 ### Connect picamera:

 Plug the bus in the socket between the HDMI port and minijack audio output.
-Image reference:
+Image reference from both sides of the bus:

 <p align="center"><img src="connect-camera.jpg" /></p>